01BurKaTan01/Flappy-Mario/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Open `index.html` in your web browser.
+4. Open your web browser and go to `http://localhost:8080/` to play the game.

 ## License